Ordinance C1 - Financial Matters

 c.
 Any action needed to strengthen future responses to fraud,.

-35. The Director of Communications & Public Affairs in consultation with the College Secretary & Registrar will be responsible for dealing with any enquiries from the press and other media.
+35. The Vice-President (Communications & Public Affairs), in consultation with the College Secretary, will be responsible for dealing with any enquiries from the press and other media.

-36. Any request for a reference for a member of staff or a student who has been disciplined or prosecuted for fraud must be referred to the College Secretary & Registrar for advice.
+36. Any request for a reference for a member of staff or a student who has been disciplined or prosecuted for fraud must be referred to the College Secretary for advice.

 37. This Fraud Response Plan will be reviewed annually for fitness of purpose.
-Any recommended change will be reported to the Audit Committee for consideration and to the Council for approval.
+Any recommended change will be reported to the Audit & Risk Committee for consideration and to the Council for approval.

 Approved by the Council: 11 July 2008